-Indian Judiciary has passed many judgements which were both in favor and against reservation.
+Indian Judiciary has passed many judgments which were both in favor and against reservation.
 Right from the implementation of Reservation in India the apex court has monitored and passed judgments, few examples are:

 - In 1951, Case of State of Madras Vs. Smt.
-Champakam Dorairanjan court pronounced that caste based reservations as per Communal Award violates Article 15(1) but 1st Constitutional Amendment (Art.
+Champakam Dorairanjan court pronounced that caste-based reservations as per Communal Award violate Article 15(1) but the 1st Constitutional Amendment (Art.
 15 (4)) was introduced to make judgment invalid.

-- In 1963, Case of M R Balaji vs. Mysore Case the Apex Court put 50% cap on reservation, still many Indian States have crossed this limit.
-Tamil Nadu (69%, under 9th schedule) and Rajasthan (68% quota including 14% for forward castes, post Gujjar violence 2008).
+- In 1963, Case of M R Balaji vs. Mysore Case the Apex Court put a 50% cap on the reservation, still many Indian States have crossed this limit.
+Tamil Nadu (69%, under 9th schedule) and Rajasthan (68% quota including 14% for the forward castes, post-Gujjar violence 2008).

-- Declared separate reservations for economically poor among forward castes as invalid.
+- Declared separate reservations for economically poor among the forward castes as invalid.

-- In 1995 Indian Parliament added reservation in promotions to the Schedule Castes and Schedule Tribes by 77th Constitutional Amendment.
+- In 1995 Indian Parliament added reservations in promotions to the Schedule Castes and Schedule Tribes by 77th Constitutional Amendment.

-- In August 1995 Kerala Government passed an Act that stated “there are no socially advanced sections in any Backward Classes who have acquired the ability to compete with Forward Classes.”
+- In August 1995 Kerala Government passed an Act that stated: “there are no socially advanced sections in any Backward Classes who have acquired the ability to compete with the Forward Classes.”
 This allowed the existing system of reservations to continue.

 - In 2000, 82nd Constitutional Amendment stated “relaxation in qualifying marks or lowering standards of evaluation“.
 93rd Constitutional Amendment made provisions for “advancement of any socially and educationally backward classes of citizens”, including their admission in aided or unaided private educational institutions.
 Gradually this reservation policy is to be implemented in private institutions.

-Supreme Court of India has already made it clear that no state should pass the 50% barrier in reservation and in past it reminded state to follow its guidelines.
+Supreme Court of India has already made it clear that no state should pass the 50% barrier in the reservation and in past it reminded the state to follow its guidelines.
 Despite warning from apex court many times different state governments have tried to cross this limit.
-Two of Indian states (Tamil Nadu & Rajasthan) have already crossed this limit.
-Most of the times false promises are being made during election to generate vote bank even though the MP’s and MLA’s know that the implementation is not possible according to constitution of India.
-Here is the status of reservation in various Indian state and instances when they tried to cross the 50% cap.
+Two Indian states (Tamil Nadu & Rajasthan) have already crossed this limit.
+Most of the time false promises are being made during the election to generate vote bank even though the MP’s and MLA’s know that the implementation is not possible according to the constitution of India.
+Here is the status of reservation in various Indian states and instances when they tried to cross the 50% cap.

 - In 2007 UP government under Mayawati proposed reservation in promotions but Allahabad High Court struck down the policy terming it as unconstitutional.

-- The government of Maharashtra added Marathas (16%) and some Muslim (5%) to the reservation in 2014 but the move was rejected by Bombay High Court later.
+- The government of Maharashtra added Marathas (16%) and some Muslims (5%) to the reservation in 2014 but the move was rejected by Bombay High Court later.

-- Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was stuck down by Election Commission of India.
+- Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was struck down by the Election Commission of India.

 - Andhra Pradesh Government introduced 4% reservations for Muslims in 2004 but it was quashed by Andhra Pradesh High Court.